Course Outline

 Working with Data Files for Government

-Objective: Import data into MATLAB from formatted files, focusing on cell arrays and date formats to handle the diverse types of data encountered in government tasks.
+Objective: Import data into MATLAB from various formatted files.
+Emphasize working with cell arrays and date formats to support government data needs.

 Multiple Vector Plots for Government

-Objective: Create more complex vector plots, such as multiple plots, and use color and string manipulation techniques to produce eye-catching visual representations of data, suitable for government presentations.
+Objective: Create more complex vector plots, including multiple plots, using color and string manipulation techniques to produce clear visual representations of data.

 Logic and Flow Control for Government

 Objective: Use logical operations, variables, and indexing techniques to create flexible code that can make decisions and adapt to different situations.
-Explore other programming constructs for repeating sections of code and allowing user interaction, enhancing government workflows.
+Explore programming constructs for repetition and user interaction.

 • Loops